gdanylov/CSCA-5632-Final-Project/README.md

 # Customer Personality Analysis
 ## Objective
+The objective of this project is to enhance customer engagement and optimize marketing efforts.
+By clustering customers into distinct segments based on their behaviors, preferences, and demographics, it is easier to implement targeted marketing strategies.
+This approach not only improves the relevance and effectiveness of marketing but also increases customer satisfaction.

 ## Data Description
 ### People
 - ID: Customer's unique identifier
 - Year_Birth: Customer's birth year